jambonrose/django-improved-user/docs/data_migrations.rst

-The ``django-improved-user`` package intentionally disallows use of :py:class:`~improved_user.managers.UserManager` in data migrations (we forgo the :django:ref:`use of model managers in migrations
+The ``django-improved-user`` package intentionally disallows use of :py:class:`~improved_user.managers.UserManager` in data migrations (we forgo the :ref:`use of model managers in migrations
 <django:using-managers-in-migrations>`).
 The
 :py:meth:`~improved_user.managers.UserManager.create_user` and
 :py:meth:`~improved_user.managers.UserManager.create_superuser` methods